A New Geometric Representation for 3D Bijective Mappings and Applications: Applications of 3DQC in 3D Mapping Problems

-Compared with 2D mapping, the storage requirement of 3D mappings is much higher.
-Nowadays, the prosperity of deep learning stimulates the need to create and store large datasets.
-With the development of the field of 3D animation, 3D data, which are generally much larger than 2D data, should be stored properly.
+Compared to 2D mapping, the storage requirements for 3D mappings are significantly higher.
+The rapid developments in deep learning have further increased the need to create and store large datasets of 3D mappings.
+This necessitates the development of methods for the sparse representation of 3D bijective mappings.
+In this subsection, we introduce our proposed algorithm for sparse modeling of 3D bijective mappings using 3DQC.

-In this paper, we propose to store 3D mapping data using the proposed 3D representation.
-This representation has a good localized property, as the representation is defined on each tetrahedron and depicts the local distortion of the corresponding tetrahedron.
-In the following experiment, we will show that, compared with the coordinate function, our proposed representation has a better spectral property, which makes it suitable for mapping compression.

 Our idea is similar to that in \cite{lui2013texture}, in which the author compresses 2D mapping using discrete Fourier transform.
 However, when it comes to 3D mapping, the number of vertices increases dramatically.
 When the distribution of the vertices is very uneven, one may need a very dense regular grid to preserve the information of the original mesh precisely, which will boost the computation.